 Being a police officer in the UK has strong career prospects with the possibility of promotion.
 As a result, you may find your mortgage assessment to be straightforward.
-Nonetheless, approaching a lender at random is rarely advised.
-You’ll still want to shop around for the best mortgage deals to ensure you’re saving money where possible.
-Our experts can help you to compare mortgages across each lender.
+That being said, approaching a lender at random is rarely advised.
+You’ll still want to shop around for the best mortgage deals to ensure you save money where possible.
+Our experts can help you compare mortgages across lenders.

 - What is a police mortgage?